 Fortunately, there are news leaders working on this issue, and right now philanthropy has become a major funding source for hiring local reporters.
 Let’s be clear, philanthropy isn’t going to replace the thousands of journalists who lost their jobs because of the broken news business model.
 But it will help local newsrooms cover their communities.

 I recently returned from Raleigh, NC, where I attended a crucial board meeting of Journalism Funding Partners, a non-profit group that is trying to help save local journalism by raising money to pay the salaries of reporters.
 JFP is one of several organizations working on the challenge.
-If we don’t, misinformation and disinformation is only going to increase, with a fact-challenged social media pushing these untruths along.
+If we don’t, misinformation and disinformation will only going to increase, with a fact-challenged social media pushing these untruths along.

 These organizations have made excellent progress, but they must do much more to keep journalists writing about their local communities.
 I’m thrilled to volunteer on the JFP board, and I believe the many other similar non-profits trying to fund local journalism are making a difference.